 You won't know by talking to your hearing impaired friends.
 Their hearing is not like your hearing.
 And even if their hearing were like yours, patient reports can vary.
-I have fit some people with hearing aids whose hearing ability went from a 5 to 7 and they were tickled to death and loved their hearing aid.
-I have others whose hearing went from a 5 to 9 but who hated their hearing aids and felt they should hear better.
+We have fit some people with hearing aids whose hearing ability went from a 5 to 7 and they were ecstatic and loved their hearing aids.
+We have others whose hearing went from a 5 to 9 but who hated their hearing aids and felt they should hear better.